Travel & Accommodation

 Accommodation

 Guests will stay either on-site at Borgo Laticastelli or nearby at Relais Casanova.
-We’ve reserved both locations for all three nights (June 12th-15th) and will reach out individually with accommodation options once we have a clearer idea of headcount and on-site capacity.
+We have reserved rooms at both locations for June 12–15.

 If you plan to stay elsewhere, please let us know as soon as possible.

-Costs: €165 per person, per night (€495 total for the weekend) for accommodations at either Borgo Laticastelli or Relais Casanova.
+Costs: €165 per person, per night (€495 total for the weekend), with accommodations at either Borgo Laticastelli or Relais Casanova.

 Meals: Breakfast is included at both locations.
-Meals will be provided at each wedding event held at Laticastelli.
-Please note: Lunch on Saturday and dinner on Sunday are on your own - you’re welcome to dine at Laticastelli’s restaurant or explore the area.
+Meals will be provided at all wedding events, as well as Sunday dinner for guests staying on property after the pool party.
+Please note: Lunch on Saturday will be on your own.
+You’re welcome to dine at Laticastelli or explore the area.

-Transportation: For guests staying at Relais Casanova, we’ll provide transportation to and from Borgo Laticastelli for all wedding events.
+Transportation: For guests staying at Relais Casanova, we’ll provide transportation to and from Borgo Laticastelli for each wedding event.

 Accessibility: Some rooms require one flight of stairs.
 If you need a ground floor room, please let us know and we’ll reserve one for you.

-More details to come soon!
-In the meantime, feel free to reach out with any preferences or special requests regarding accommodation.
+Final room assignments and arrival details will be shared closer to the wedding weekend.
+In the meantime, please feel free to reach out with any preferences or special accommodation requests.

 Things to do